Hesbon5600/best-seller-frontend/README.md

-# Turing Front-end Challenge Template
+# Best seller Frontend

 ## Important Note
 Before using this template, read the template guide [here](https://docs.google.com/document/d/1F68KceOe2lUi3KDVcBEcOxwwRsZDNLmkFFYrIAcV6BQ/edit?usp=sharing)

 ## Introduction

-> **Turing Front-end App Challenge template** is an e-commerce application template built using React that enables users shop for goods in the plaform.
-To complete this challenge, you need to implement all the requirement in the frontend challenge doc.
-You can modify the design to suit your purpose, but ensure you use all our default predefined Id and classes.
+> **Best seller Frontend** is an e-commerce application built using React that enables users shop for goods in the plaform.
-Comments are added to the top of most of the component file which serve as a guide to what is expected from the finished product.

 The App has been built using React.